deltacodepl/retryjoin.pl/data/authors/default.md

 hello

-I like to work with Linux, and Python applications, modern infrastructure, cloud native technologies like Kubernetes ecosystem with focus on observability.
+I like to work with Linux and open source applications, Python scripts, modern infrastructure, cloud native technologies like Kubernetes ecosystem with focus on observability.